 Most homebuyers include an inspection contingency in the purchase contract that gives the option of hiring professionals to perform one or more property inspections, then negotiating over any repair needs that turn up and ultimately backing out of the deal if they aren't satisfied with what the inspection reports say.

 Most buyers arrange a general inspection of their house's physical and structural components to check out defects in the property, such as a leaky roof or heating problem.
 In many parts of the country, pest inspections are also common (and institutional lenders often require them).
 Also, some buyers bring in specialized inspectors to cover aspects of the property beyond the general inspector's scope of expertise, such as a structural engineer to evaluate a foundation.

 Rare is the house that does not have a few hidden flaws or defects that you won't know about until the inspection.
-After reviewing the inspector's report, you'll have to decide:
+After reviewing the inspector's report, you'll most likely have to decide:

 If a problem can't be fixed, you must decide whether you still want to buy the house.
 In some states, your standard inspection contingency will say that you must give the seller a chance to fix a problem before backing out of the deal.
 But if the problem truly can't be fixed, you should be able to walk away from the deal.

-Your first inclination may be to ask the seller to pay for everything.
+Your first inclination might be to ask the seller to pay for everything.
 You can certainly try, but don't be so unreasonable that the seller says, "Forget it!"
 It really depends on the repairs and how necessary (and expensive) they are.
 If you've got some leverage—for example, you know the seller needs to move fast or that the house sat on the market for months before your offer came along—you can push harder for the seller to pay for all repairs.
 But if you know that the seller is sitting on a backup offer that is higher than yours, you're best off keeping requests to a minimum.

 If the seller agrees to be financially responsible for all or some repairs, the two of you can handle it in a variety of ways, including: